Who is Maren Morris?

 Her First Album, 'Hero,' and Grammy Win

-She was once again nominated from a Grammy in 2018, this time for Best Country Solo performance for her hit, "I Could Use a Love Song."
+She was once again nominated for a Grammy in 2018, this time for Best Country Solo Performance for her hit, "I Could Use a Love Song."

 Touring and Collaborations